Paris between the Wars (1918–1939): City government and politics

-Since the time of Louis XIV, the French government considered Paris too important to be governed only by the Parisians.
+Moving to politics and city government, on the time or before the time of Louis XIV, the French government considered Paris too important to be governed only by the Parisians.
 In 1919 the city had no elected mayor.
-The two most powerful figures, the prefect of the départment and the prefect of police, were named by the national government.
+The two most powerful figures, the prefect of the department and the prefect of police, were named by the national government.
 Paris did elect representatives to the National Assembly and to the municipal council.
 The greater part of the Parisian population were also moderates or conservatives, as the first elections after the war, in November and December 1919, showed.
-Two-thirds of the seats of the National Assembly from Paris were won by the Bloc National, which included conservative republicans, radicals and socialists who refused any alliance with the Communists.
+Two-thirds of the seats of the National Assembly from Paris were won by the Bloc National, which included conservative republicans, radicals and socialists who refused any alliance with the communists.
 In the elections for the municipal council, the Bloc National won forty-seven seats, against twenty socialists from the SFIO, three independent socialists, three radicals and seven conservatives.
 The new government took what measures they could to lessen the hardships of working-class Parisians.
 They opened crêches, day-care centers for the children of working women, and in 1923 and 1924 obtained a loan of 300 million francs to build public housing for low-income Parisians.
-Between 1920 and 1949, 22,000 new low-income housing units were built for 129,000 persons.
+From 1920 to 1949, 22,000 new low-income housing units were built for 129,000 persons.

 In the 1924 elections for the National Assembly, Parisians expressed their discontent with high prices and new taxes by voting for a coalition of the left called the Cartel des gauches.
 The left won 356 seats, including 103 by socialists and 28 communists.
-However, in the municipal elections, where the rules were different, the Bloc National and conservatives won twenty-two seats, while the leftist front won just fifteen, including seven communists.
+However, in the municipal elections, where the rules were different, the Bloc National and conservatives won twenty-two seats, and the leftist front won fifteen, including seven communists.
 The communists came in first in nineteen quarters of the east Paris, in the 12th, 13th, 18th, 19th and 20th arrondissements, and established themselves as the most active and visible opposition party.
 In the 1928 elections, the communists took 11 of the votes in France, and 18.5 percent of the votes in Paris.
 The 1928 elections were won by the Union National, led by Raymond Poincaré, a coalition of the radicals and the right, which took thirty seats in the Paris council, against two-radical socialists, two socialists and five communists.